Whatsapp Icon

 Understanding Food Labels

 Moreover, pay close attention to allergen warnings that mention the presence of wheat or gluten.
-Remember, products labeled "wheat-free" arent necessarily gluten-free, since gluten can also come from other grains.
+Remember, products labelled "wheat-free" aren't necessarily gluten-free, since gluten can also come from other grains.

 Tips for Eating Out